Smoking and drinking rise during pandemic | DW | 27.12.2021

 The coronavirus pandemic has seen an increase in alcohol consumption and smoking in some European countries, and younger people are worst affected.

-As COVID-19 infections continue to rise with countries facing a fifth wave of the virus spurred by the omicron variant, alcohol consumption and smoking are also increasing.
+As COVID-19 infections continue to rise, with countries facing a fifth wave spurred by the omicron variant, alcohol consumption and smoking are also increasing.

-A study by researchers in the United Kingdom published in the journal Addiction in August 2021, found that during the England's first lockdown 4.5 million more adults would have been classed as high-risk drinkers compared to before the pandemic, that's an increase of 40%.
+A study by researchers in the United Kingdom published in the journal Addiction in August found that, during England's first lockdown, 4.5 million more adults would have been classed as high-risk drinkers compared with before the pandemic — that's an increase of 40%.

 This was worse for women, where more than 55% would be considered high-risk drinkers, and people from lower socioeconomic groups which rose by 64%.